To start or stop MySQL Fabric nodes, use the

 Section 8.4, “The

 mysqlfabric Utility”).
-This requires that Fabric and
+This command requires that

 one of the servers listed in the